 MTS believe that a smart uniform worn properly is very important because it demonstrates the pride that students take in the school.
 MTS expects all students to wear full uniform at all times.

 Please see the Parents Handbook in the Parents section for a full detailed list.

 Lessons at MTS are 50 minutes.
 You will be taught in the same groups for all subjects in Year 7 based on your KS2 SATS results.

 MTS have high expectations regarding punctuality and attendance.
 They are important if you are to make good progress in lessons.
-If you are unable to come to school due to an illness you must let school know as soon as possible, or on your return to school you must bring your form tutor an absence note from you parent/guardian.
+If you are unable to come to school due to an illness, you must let the school know as soon as possible.

 We also advise you to go on holiday during the school holidays and not during school time.
 Whenever you are absent it is important that you catch up on any schoolwork that you may have missed.